Experience Lasting Relief from Cataracts

 - Offering the latest lens and surgical technology to our patients

-- Treating every patient as an individual and tailoring surgical treatment options to individual’s lifestyle and visual needs
+- Treating every patient as an individual and tailoring surgical treatment options to the individual’s lifestyle and visual needs

-- Offering cataract evaluations and post-operative care in our Brier Creek, Cary, Garner, Henderson and Wake Forest locations
+- Offering cataract evaluations and post-operative care in our Brier Creek, Cary, Garner, Henderson, and Wake Forest locations

 C – Care.
 Commitment.
 Compassion.